mesosphere/dcos-commons/frameworks/hdfs/docs/managing.md

     <td>The number of nodes of that node type for the cluster.
 There are always exactly two name nodes, so the name_node object has no count property.
 Users may select either 3 or 5 journal nodes.
 The default value of 3 is sufficient for most deployments and should only be overridden after careful thought.
 At least 3 data nodes should be configured, but this value may be increased to meet the storage needs of the deployment.</td>
   </tr>
 </table>

-## Add a Data Node
-Increase the `DATA_COUNT` value from the DC/OS dashboard as described in the Configuring section.
-This creates an update plan as described in that section.
-An additional node will be added as the last step of that plan.

 ### Node Info